 After sunset, the D-layer would very quickly disappear due to the absence of solar illumination and so would the E-layer which becomes very thin and almost non-existent.
 We are now left only with the F layers which too would combine into one.
 The daytime F1 and F2 layers combine at night to form a single layer.
 The combined layer is called the nighttime F2 layer which happens to be at a higher altitude than its daytime manifestation.
 This provides a bonus effect.
 The increased height of the F2 layer at night allows larger distance coverage with each skip.

-Higher the solar wind velocity, the more pronounced is the tail and its associated forces.
+The higher the solar wind velocity, the more pronounced is the tail and its associated forces.
 It is similar to the wake of a ship sailing through the waters.
 The solar wind tail created on the far side of the earth disturbs the earth’s magnetic field (Magnetosphere) and drags the field lines further away from the earth creating what is called the Magnetotail.
-As a consequence, the ionosphere comprising of charged electron cloud also get pulled along with the magnetic field lines.
-Hence, we get elevated ionosphere.
+As a consequence, the ionosphere comprising of charged electron cloud also gets pulled along with the magnetic field lines.
+Hence, we get an elevated ionosphere.

 Let us leave our discussion at that and conclude this article.
 However, I am committed to present in-depth explanations of everything we discussed so far and much more.
 I will follow up with various articles on these topics under this section.